Analysis | Kayleigh McEnany’s first post-debate briefing goes off the rails

 Roberts tried again multiple times, at which points McEnany again repeatedly pointed to past comments while claiming this amounted to the kind of declarative present-day statement Roberts sought.

-The thing is, Trump has at times been more definitive — particularly in the aftermath of white-supremacist violence and when reading from remarks prepared for him, which account for both the 2017 and 2019 comments McEnany cited.
+The thing is, Trump has at times been more definitive — particularly in the aftermath of white supremacist violence and when reading from remarks prepared for him, which account for both the 2017 and 2019 comments McEnany cited.
 But as CBS News’s Paula Reid quickly noted, those few more direct statements have been interspersed with many more equivocations and halfhearted comments — much like him saying “sure” repeatedly at the debate and then telling the Proud Boys to “stand back and stand by.”
 Even his August 2017 comments came as he repeatedly suggested there was blame for “both sides” in the tragedy in Charlottesville, where self-declared white supremacists marched, and one of them killed a protester.

 Analysis | Trump doesn’t really care about the white supremacist threat, and you’re not going to make him